 The hip roof design is different from a gable roof, which has two sloping sides that meet at a gable end.
 In contrast, a hip roof has slopes on all sides, creating a more symmetrical and pyramid-like appearance.
 The sides of the roof, called hip rafters, slope upward from the eaves to the ridge or peak.
 The hip rafters are typically supported by a framework of horizontal beams called purlins.

-The hip roof design offers several advantages for stable buildings and other structures.
+The hip roof design offers several advantages for wooden stable buildings and other structures.
 Here are some of the key ones to consider:

 Stability and durability